-When commenting on the legislative proposal on recast Asylum Procedures Reception Conditions Directives, the Migration Agency, as well as a number of civil society organisations, suggested the lawmaker to specify how identification of vulnerable groups should be carried out, but the government did not believe it to be necessary (see Special Procedural Guarantees).
+When commenting on the legislative proposal on the recast Asylum Procedures and Reception Conditions Directives, the Migration Agency, as well as a number of civil society organisations, suggested the lawmaker to specify how identification of vulnerable groups should be carried out, but the government did not believe it to be necessary (see Special Procedural Guarantees).
 It can be argued that the process of making sure the Directives are followed have been delayed, and that different authorities have taken different approaches.
-A special working group at the Migration Agency has looked at vulnerable groups from all aspects, as part of the transposition of the recast Asylum Procedures Directive into Swedish law.60 They have issued a standard through the Quality Assurance Unit of the Migration Agency which was updated on 25 September 2017.61 The Migration Agency has also opened three sheltered homes for up to 45 vulnerable asylum seekers in different parts of the country.
+A special working group at the Migration Agency has looked at vulnerable groups from all aspects, as part of the transposition of the recast Asylum Procedures Directive into Swedish law.
+He was updated on 25 September 2017.
+The Migration Agency has also opened three sheltered homes for up to 45 vulnerable asylum seekers in different parts of the country.
 The new accommodation is intended for people with individual and specific needs that are not being met with in the Migration Agency's regular operations, support and housing that are already in existence.
-This may involve, for example asylum seekers from ethnic minorities, victims of torture or LGBTI people with special needs of networking and social context.
+This may involve, for example asylum seekers from ethnic minorities, victims of torture or LGBTQI people with special needs of networking and social context.